-A faculty member may use days from the bank; however, the use of sick leave days from the bank shall be limited to faculty members who have used all of their accumulated sick leave days, have not yet met the elimination period for long-term disability, and suffer from serious and/or chronic or long-term illness.
-Sick leave bank days may not be used during a short term illness or short term disability.
+A faculty member may use days from the bank; however, the use of sick time off from the bank shall be limited to faculty members who have used all of their available accrued sick time, have not yet met the elimination period for long-term disability, and suffer from serious and/or chronic or long-term illness.
+Sick bank time off may not be used during a short term illness or short term disability.